Structures of elastoinertial turbulence in pipe flow: Results and discussion

-Further, we analyze dynamics at higher $\Rey$ ($\Rey=6000$), while keeping $\Wi=35$, same as in Subsection \ref{result_sec1} (figure \ref{eigenmode_vs_wave_speed_Wi70_Re6000.pdf}$b$).
+Further, we analyze dynamics at higher $\Rey$ ($\Rey=6000$), while keeping $\Wi=35$, same as in Subsection \ref{result_sec1} (figure \ref{eigenmode_vs_wave_speed_Wi70_Re6000.pdf}($b$)).
 Again, there exist three dominant families of harmonic traveling waves.
 However, the speeds of the traveling waves at $\Rey=6000$ are slightly different than those at $\Rey=3000$.
 For example, the speed of the second family of traveling waves ($c_{w,2}$) at $\Rey=6000$ is higher than that at $\Rey=3000$.
 At larger $\Rey$, non-harmonic modes become increasingly important.
+As $\Wi$ or $\Rey$ increases, the EIT dynamics becomes increasingly broadband and temporally complex, resulting in less distinct spectral peaks and weaker coherent traveling-wave signatures.
+Accordingly, additional peaks emerge alongside the harmonic peaks at higher $\Rey$ and $\Wi$, indicating increasingly irregular nonlinear dynamics.